Thoughts

-Updated accessibility rules arrive from the DOJ and HHS
+Updated Accessibility Rules From the DOJ and HHS

 The U.S. Department of Justice (DOJ) recently released an update to Title II of the ADA.
 The update aims to clarify digital accessibility standards for state and local government entities.
 The rule will go into effect on June 24, 2024, with a compliance timeline of 2 or 3 years.
-Your timeline will be determined by population size, smaller entities are offered more time to comply.
+Timelines will be determined by population size and smaller entities will be offered more time to comply.

 In a related move, the U.S. Department of Health and Human Services (HHS) issued a final rule under Section 504 of the Rehabilitation Act.
 Like the DOJ ruling, it strengthens and clarifies protections for people with disabilities to ensure accessibility in both the built and virtual environments.